White-bellied musk deer

-The white-bellied musk deer or Himalayan musk deer (Moschus leucogaster) is a musk deer species occurring in the Himalayas of Nepal, Bhutan, India, Pakistan and China.
+The white-bellied musk deer or Himalayan musk deer (Moschus leucogaster) is a musk deer species occurring in the eastern Himalayas of Nepal, India, and possibly Bhutan and China.
 It is listed as endangered on the IUCN Red List because of overexploitation resulting in a probable serious population decline.

 It was previously considered a subspecies of the Alpine musk deer, but was separated on the basis of different skull proportions.

 Characteristics

-White-bellied musk deer are very well adapted for high altitudes; they demonstrate such adaptations as well-developed dew claws, broad toes that provide increased stability on steep slopes, and a dense coat of coarse hairs with air-filled cells to insulate against the extreme temperature.
-While they lack antlers, a trait notable among all musk deer, they do possess a pair of enlarged and easily broken canines that grow continuously.
-The maximum length of these tusks is about 10 cm (4 in).
+The white-bellied musk deer is well adapted for high elevations, with adaptations like a dense coat of coarse hairs with air-filled cells to insulate against the extreme temperature, well-developed dew claws, and broad toes that provide increased stability on steep slopes.
+It has a pair of enlarged and easily broken canines that grow continuously.
+The maximum length of these tusks is about 10 cm.
 These deer have a stocky body type; their hind legs are also significantly longer and more muscular than their shorter, thinner forelimbs.
 In place of running or leaping, this species tends to "bound."
 Finally, fawns of this species have white spots to help with camouflage, but as they mature these spots disappear.

-The white-bellied musk deer has a waxy substance called musk that the male secretes from a gland in the abdomen.
+The white-bellied musk deer has a waxy substance called deer musk that the male secretes from a gland in the abdomen.
 The deer use this to mark territories and attract females, but the musk is also used in the manufacture of perfumes and medicines.

 Distribution and habitat

-Himalayan musk deer occurs in Nepal, Bhutan, and in northern India such as in Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim and Arunachal Pradesh, and in China in southwestern Tibet Autonomous Region.
+The Himalayan musk deer is endemic to the eastern Himalayas and is distributed eastwards from the Annapurna Himalayas and Kali Gandaki Gorge.

+It has been confirmed by mitochondrial genomic data only in Nepal, but records from Sikkim and Bhutan likely represent this species, though lacking genetic confirmation.
+Records from camera trap photographs and a hunted carcass of musk deer from Yordi Rabe Supse Wildlife Sanctuary in Arunachal Pradesh's West Siang district are morphologically consistent with the Himalayan musk deer, but have not been genetically confirmed and may represent the black musk deer.
+Records of musk deer in China in southwestern Tibet Autonomous Region may also represent this species.
 It inhabits high alpine environments above elevations of 2500 m.